MicroEJ/docs/KernelDeveloperGuide/applicationSecurityPolicy.rst

 Implement a Security Manager
 ----------------------------

-The implementation of the `SecurityManager.checkPermission(Permission)`_ method first requires to retrieve the API caller and then check the permission if it is not the Kernel.
+The implementation of the `SecurityManager.checkPermission(Permission)`_ method first retrieves the owner of the requested Permission, then checks if it is a Feature (not the Kernel), and finally, checks the permission according to the given Feature.

 The following code snippet shows the typical implementation: